aws-samples/amazon-connect-real-time-opensearch/README.md

 Log in to your Amazon Connect instance.
 1. Open the CCP and update the Agent status
 2. Place test call to reach to the Agent
-3. Place calls with Contact lens turned on

 ## Visualize in Amazon OpenSearch